What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Use your audit/report as a means to show them what you have found, then encourage them to use their tools to determine how straightforward a fix would be, and even if a fix is possible at all (which it absolutely might not be, without damaging some core functionality of the page).

-Further, by digging into lists of URLs affected and identifying templates, you are speaking a language that developers understand, providing better clarify for what the problems are, and making their task feel more manageable.
+Further, by digging into lists of URLs affected and identifying templates, you are speaking a language that developers understand, providing better clarity on what the problems are, and making their task feel more manageable.

 It is the difference between tickets like this: